Everything You Ever Wanted To Know About Termites

 Termites feed on dead plants and trees which contain cellulose, a fiber that provides them nutrients.
 Though termites mainly eat wood, some will also eat other materials such as drywall or even plastic.
 The diet that a termite prefers varies by its type.
 For instance, dampwood termites prefer moist wood while drywood termites require little moisture, which is why they can thrive so well in places like attics.
 Termites feed not only on the home itself but its foundation, furnishings, and even paper products such as books!

-Subterranean termites are the most abundant variety here.
+Subterranean termites are the most abundant variety in the Midwest.
 (Dampwood and drywood termites are more likely to be found in Southern states of America.)
 Subterranean termites create homes, in the form of mounds, in soil.
 The mounds have elaborate tunnel systems that provide the termites access to food.
 Inside homes, termites live within the wood they feed off of; they can not only live in walls but also furniture.
+Termites also have the ability to spread house to house when they are swarming or looking for additional food sources or looking to expand their colony.
 Thus, termites have the potential to do very costly damage over the years.